guobinqiu/appdeployer/README.md

-# Quick Deployment of Applications to Kubernetes or VM Clusters
+# Quick Deployment of Applications to Kubernetes or VM sets

 ## Parameter Description